Southern Hummingbird Cake

 For the Cake

-• Preheat oven to 350°F. Grease and flour (3) 8” cake pans; set aside.
+• Preheat oven to 350°F. Spray (3) 8” cake pans with nonstick cooking spray; set pans aside.

 • Using a large bowl, whisk together dry ingredients (flour, granulated sugar, brown sugar, salt, baking soda and cinnamon).
 Add oil, eggs and buttermilk; stir until just combined, taking care not to overmix.
 Stir in vanilla, pineapples, bananas and pecans.